zilishen/documentation/content/nms/installation/containers/deploy-nginx-instance-manager-docker.md

 - Product demos
 - Instance counting
-- Small-scale environments (≤ 20 instances)
+- Small-scale environments (20 instances or fewer)

 By the end of this guide, you'll be able to: